boygao1992/ADTplayground/purescript-record-format_purescript-kushiyaki_experiment/README.md

   - `Foreign import data`
     - keyword to construct type constructor for a `kind` different than `kind Type`

-- `kind`, the type of type, grouping a set of types together
+- `kind`, the type of type
+  - grouping a set of types together through Union/Sum/Coproduct
+    - closed polymorphism
+      - close-world assumption at compile time
+      - at compile time, we can assume all the instances defined under this kind are all possible instances we will encounter at runtime
   - if type is type-level value, then kind is type-level type
   - `Type`, a built-in `kind` from compiler which groups primitive types and any types constructed through type constructor (`data`)
     - primitive-types: `Boolean`, `Int`, `Number`, `Char`, `String`